ccgomezn/voice123-test/README.md

 # voice123-test

-To run this project first run `yarn test`to see each test and then `yarn start`.
+To run this project first run `yarn ` to install dependencies, then `yarn test` to see each test and then `yarn start`.

 # Worklog